The Truth About Working & Living In Saudi Arabia

 Accommodation in Saudi Arabia is a major reason people choose to live and work there.
 Most compounds provide a range of comfortable, fully furnished apartments and villas with added benefits such as swimming pools, tennis courts, libraries, shopping centres and restaurants to enhance their lifestyle.

-Rents are high, but employers often include a housing allowance in their benefits package, giving expats peace of mind that they have everything they need for an enjoyable stay.
+Employers often include a housing allowance in their benefits package, giving expats peace of mind that they have everything they need for an enjoyable stay.

 Living in Saudi Arabia as an Expat: What Is It Really Like?

-Living in Saudi Arabia is very different from life in the UK.
-Here we delve into some of the key aspects of expat life in Saudi Arabia.
+Here, we delve into some of the key aspects of expat life in Saudi Arabia.

 The political situation